 Are raw food diets good for cats?
 Everyone knows that proper nutrition is essential to a cat's well-being.
 Choosing a cat food can be overwhelming, especially when we have to worry about commercial pet food recalls.
 Some owners choose to feed their cats home-prepared diets so they will know exactly what is in their cat's food.
 These home-prepared diets may be cooked or raw.
 Many owners opt for a raw diet that mimics a cat's natural diet in the wild.

 What Is a Raw Diet for Cats?

 The ideal raw diet for cats is prepared based on a carefully designed recipe.
 Many cat owners choose to prepare these diets themselves at home, but commercial forms are also available.
 If you choose to feed your cat a raw diet, it should be one that has been determined complete and balanced by a veterinary nutritionist.
 Cats that eat an imbalanced diet are at risk for a variety of health issues.

 Why Consider It?

 Felines are obligate carnivores.
-In short, this means they must eat meat to survive.
+In short, this means they must eat animal products to survive.
 Cats don't actually need vegetables and carbohydrates in their diets.
 In fact, they can only tolerate carbohydrates in small amounts.
 Instead, cats thrive on high-protein, high-moisture diets that are rich in substances only found in meat.
 This includes amino acids such as taurine, fatty acids, and other essential vitamins and minerals.